Amanda Ribas

 Amanda Limborco Alcântara Ribas (born August 26, 1993) is a Brazilian professional mixed martial artist.
 She currently competes in the women's Strawweight and Flyweight divisions of the Ultimate Fighting Championship (UFC).
-As of August 19, 2025, she is #11 in the UFC women's strawweight rankings.

 Background

 The Varginha native is the daughter of Marcelo Ribas, a judo and Jiu-jitsu coach who also teaches Muay Thai.
 She trained under her father until she was part of one of the national judo youth teams in Brazil.
 She stopped training and competing for some years after suffering knee injuries.
 She started to train and compete again after seeing some of her colleagues training for an MMA tournament.

 I was born on the mat.
 It was for me.
 There was a time when I stopped grappling for dancing.
 My father wanted to die.

 Mixed martial arts career

 Early career

 After winning 2014 IMMAF World Championship in the Women's Flyweight division, Ribas started her professional MMA career in 2014 and fought primarily in Brazil.
 She amassed a record of 6–1 prior to being signed by UFC.